 Mississippi State Law Criminality of Hazing: As defined by Mississippi, hazing is a crime.
-Persons involved in hazing may be subject to criminal charges as dictated by state law.
+Persons involved in hazing may be subject to criminal violation(s)s as dictated by state law.
 (Mississippi Code of 1972, as Amended § 97-3-105.)